Highlights of the Program

 - Outlining key legislative activity at state and federal levels, including AAPFCO model updates and ongoing U.S. policy efforts

-- Assessing growth opportunities driven by regulatory clarity, industry harmonization, and expanding global demand for regenerative inputs
+- Capitalizing on growth opportunities driven by regulatory clarity, industry harmonization, and expanding global demand for regenerative inputs

 10:05 - 10:10